NBISweden/workshop-python/ht19/project.md

    <summary>Tip</summary>
    <section>
    <p>Open the GTF file.</p>
-   <p>Fetch the start and stop positions for each transcript of the gene to calculate their lengths.</p>
+   <p>Fetch the start and stop positions for each transcript of the CFTR gene to calculate its length.</p>
    <p>Keep in mind that sequence numbering starts at 1 in the GTF file format.</p>
    </section>
    </details>
    <details>
    <summary>Answer</summary>
    <section>
-   <p>The transcript with the id ENST00000003084 is the longest of 11 transcripts and spans 188,703 bases.</p>
+   <p>The transcript with the id <code>ENST00000003084</code> is the longest of 11 transcripts and spans 188,703 bases.</p>
    </section>
    </details>